Mucha-moment/Mucha-moment.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Hello!
 I am a Ph.D. student in the Department of Urban Studies and Planning (DUSP) at MIT.
-Before joining MIT, I received my master’s degree in Social Policy from Renmin University of China and my bachelor’s degree from the University of Chinese Academy of Social Sciences.
+Before joining MIT, I received my master’s degree from Renmin University of China and my bachelor’s degree from the University of Chinese Academy of Social Sciences.
   <br><br>
   <b>Committee</b>: <a href="https://www.siqizheng.com/">Siqi Zheng</a> (Chair)
   <br><br>